 - The protective cap can not be attached to the back.

 - Users have reported that the handle is too small.

-The last seam ripper on this list is from the company Kingmas, a brand you trust.
-The Kingmas Colorful Seam Ripper comes with four Small Thread Unpicker, four Big Thread Unpicker, Scissors total of 9 pieces which can handle any kind of use case.
+The last seam ripper on this list is from the company Kingma’s, a brand you trust.
+The Kingmas Colorful Seam Ripper comes with four Small Thread Unpicker, four Big Thread Unpicker, Scissors total of 9 pieces that can handle any kind of use case.

 This is one of the best seam rippers for a budget buy.
 The rippers come with clear caps to avoid your hands from getting accidentally punctured and can become an extension of the body like a marker.